Option Pricing Models

 Unlike the simulation in a binomial model, in continuous time simulation, we do not need to simulate the stock price in each period but we need to determine the stock price at the maturity, S(T), using the following formula:

 We generate the random number ↋ and solve for S(T).
-Afterwards, the process is similar to what we did for simulation in the binomial model: find the option’s payoff at the maturity and discount it to the present value.
+Afterward, the process is similar to what we did for simulation in the binomial model: find the option’s payoff at the maturity and discount it to the present value.